ugoiannacchero/ugoiannacchero/bash_shell.md

 `touch` create an empty file, but it can also be used to modify the access and modification timestamps of existing files.

 `mkdir` creates a new directory with the specified name in the current working directory.

-It is possible to create multiple directories at once e.g `mkdir folder1 folder2 folder3`
+`mkdir folder1 folder2 folder3` is used to create multiple directories at once.

 `rmdir` removes **empty** directories or folders.